IntelLabs/ParallelAccelerator.jl/README.md

 which means a user function or program should continue to work as expected even when only a part of it is accelerated.
 It is still important to know what parts are accelerated, however.
-As a general guideline, we encourage users to write program using high-level array operations rather than writing explicit for-loops which can have unrestricted mutations or unknown side-effects.
+As a general guideline, we encourage users to write programs using high-level array operations rather than writing explicit for-loops which can have unrestricted mutations or unknown side-effects.
 High-level operations are more amenable to analysis and optimization provided by ParallelAccelerator.

-To help user verify program correctness, the optimizations of ParallelAccelerator can be turned off by setting environment variable `PROSPECT_MODE=none` before running the julia program.
-Doing so will still trigger certain useful macro translations (such as `runStencil`, see below), but no optimizations or Julia-to-C translation will take place.
+To help user verify program correctness, the optimizations of ParallelAccelerator can be turned off by setting environment variable `PROSPECT_MODE=none` before running Julia.
+Programs that use ParallelAccelerator will still run (including those that use `runStencil`, described below), but no optimizations or Julia-to-C translation will take place.
 Users can also use `@noacc` at the function call site to use the original version of the function.